carissalow/rapids/docs/features/extracted.rst

 We provide three ways of classifying and app within a category (genre): a) by automatically scraping its official category from the Google Play Store, b) by using the catalogue created by Stachl et al. which we provide in RAPIDS (``data/external/``), or c) by manually creating a personalized catalogue.

 The way you choose strategy a, b or c is by modifying ``APPLICATION_GENRES`` keys and values.
-Set ``CATALOGUE_SOURCE`` to ``FILE`` if you want to use a CSV file as catalogue or to ``GOOGLE`` if you want to scrape the genres from the Play Store.
-By default ``CATALOGUE_FILE`` points to the catalogue created by  Stachl et al. and you can change this path to your own catalogue that follows the same format.
+Set ``CATALOGUE_SOURCE`` to ``FILE`` if you want to use a CSV file as catalogue (strategy b and c) or to ``GOOGLE`` if you want to scrape the genres from the Play Store (strategy a).
+By default ``CATALOGUE_FILE`` points to the catalogue created by  Stachl et al. (strategy b) and you can change this path to your own catalogue that follows the same format (strategy c).
 In addition, set ``SCRAPE_MISSING_GENRES`` to true if you are using a FILE catalogue and you want to scrape from the Play Store any missing genres and ``UPDATE_CATALOGUE_FILE`` to true if you want to save those scrapped genres back into the FILE.

+The genre catalogue we provide was shared as part of the Supplemental Materials of Stachl, C., Au, Q., Schoedel, R., Buschek, D., Völkel, S., Schuwerk, T., … Bühner, M. (2019, June 12).
+Behavioral Patterns in Smartphone Usage Predict Big Five Personality Traits. https://doi.org/10.31234/osf.io/ks4vd

 .. _battery-sensor-doc: